 Tips for Preventing Data Loss in Your Organization

 Data loss prevention software is used to prevent the unauthorized sharing or exposure of sensitive data.
 Most DLP solutions will automatically block/quarantine sensitive data as it leaves the network.
-However, DLP is more broadly thought of a set of tools, techniques and processed that are designed to prevent sensitive data getting lost, misused, or accessed by unauthorized parties.
+However, DLP is more broadly thought of as a set of tools, techniques, and processes that are designed to prevent sensitive data from getting lost, misused, or accessed by unauthorized parties.

 Discover and Classify Your Sensitive Data